NortheasternUniversityADS/Final-Project/README.md

 * Data and files related to **Liver Disease** can be found [here](https://github.com/NortheasternUniversityADS/Final-Project/tree/master/Liver%20Disease).

 * Data and files related to **Diabetes** can be found [here](https://github.com/NortheasternUniversityADS/Final-Project/tree/master/Diabetes).

+## Week 1

+* We started with going through our first dataset on Kidney Disease.

+* We performed EDA, data cleaning and feature selection on the data.

+## Week 2

+* We ran algorithms on our dataset.

+* We starting working on Flask by creating UI.

+## Week 3

+* We completed Flask.

+* We started searching new dataset and found datasets on liver disease and Diabetes.

+* We went through the new dataset.
+Performed EDA, data claening, feature selection on it.

+* We ran algorithms in those dataset.

+* We intregrated them with our model.